 - Batteries with open top cells (wet cell batteries) are not permitted.

 - Electrical connections in 110-volt circuits must be soldered or fixed under approved connectors and have connecting wires properly insulated.

 - Electrical circuits for 110-volt AC must have an Underwriters Laboratory approved cord (or proper load carrying capacity) at least 2 meters long and equipped with a standard grounded plug.

 7. Only Class I and Class II lasers may be operated at the Fair.
+Bring in for judging only!
 These lasers must (1) have a protective housing or barricade preventing human access to the beam during operation, (2) be disconnected from the power source when not in operation, (3) be operated only in the presence of the exhibitor, and (4) when displayed, be accompanied by the following sign: LASER RADIATION; DO NOT STARE INTO BEAM.

-The Los Angeles County Science and Engineering Fair Committee, its Board of Directors, the Los Angeles County Office of Education, the Board of Supervisors for Los Angeles County, volunteers and representatives of sponsoring organizations for the 62nd Annual Los Angeles County Science Fair, shall be held harmless for injury or death of persons or damage and/or loss of property occurring in connection with the Los Angeles County Science Fair.
+The Los Angeles County Science and Engineering Fair Committee, its Board of Directors, the Los Angeles County Office of Education, the Board of Supervisors for Los Angeles County, volunteers and representatives of sponsoring organizations for the Annual Los Angeles County Science & Engineering Fair, shall be held harmless for injury or death of persons or damage and/or loss of property occurring in connection with the Los Angeles County Science & Engineering Fair.